econ-ark/PARK/README.md

 # PARK
-Presentations About the ARK Project, organized by date and event
+Presentations About the ARK Project